 While breakfast is included, there is not a full-service restaurant onsite.
-Every unit has a kitchen: the casitas have their own outdoor kitchenette as well as the deluxe suite, the new suites have a large shared kitchen, the two Villa suites share the main villa kitchen.
+We do have a limited snack menu and drinks available.
+Check the Food and Drinks page for details.
+Some units have a kitchen: the casitas have their own outdoor kitchenette as well as the deluxe suite.

 ON THE BEACH JUST A SHORT WALK FROM US: